Industrial Mentorship Program

 Once the PhD is completed, many PhD students face an important decision of where to go next: stay in academia or start a career in industry and society?
 Even for an academic path, job experience outside of academia is indispensable, especially for a professorship at a University of Applied Sciences.

-But how to make this transition successful?
-What skills to acquire and expand?
-How to build a suitable network?
+But how to master this transition successfully?
+What skills do you need to acquire and expand?
+How do you build a suitable network?

-The Industrial Mentorship Program supports PhD students of the Trier University of Applied Sciences and our international partner universities on their way to find suitable career paths outside of academia.
+The Industrial Mentorship Programme supports PhD students at Trier University of Applied Sciences and our international partner universities on their way to find suitable career paths outside of academia.
 The goal is to prepare excellent young researchers for a successful career in various industry and society sectors, to support them in forming important networks, and to strengthen their profiles for the international job market.

 Three program components